andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/what-is-delegation-a-swift-developers-guide.md

 Now take the word delegation.
 Three things come to my mind:

-  1. The verb, &#8220;to delegate&#8221;, meaning &#8220;to give control&#8221;
+  1. The verb, "to delegate&#8221;, meaning "to give control&#8221;
-  2. The noun, &#8220;a delegate&#8221;, meaning &#8220;a person acting for another&#8221;
+  2. The noun, "a delegate&#8221;, meaning "a person acting for another&#8221;
-  3. The made-up noun, &#8220;a delegat_or_&#8220;, or more properly, a _principal_, meaning &#8220;a person who delegates to another&#8221;
+  3. The made-up noun, "a delegat_or_", or more properly, a _principal_, meaning "a person who delegates to another&#8221;

 In the real world, the word delegation encapsulates relationship and responsibility.
 A delegator/principal (noun) would delegate (verb) control or responsibility to another person called a delegate.

 How could we map this to software?
 Well, it actually falls in line quite nicely.

-Rather than _people_, we're dealing with instances of _classes_ (or other data structures like structs, but I'm just going to keep it simple and say &#8220;class&#8221; to encapsulate the idea).
+Rather than _people_, we're dealing with instances of _classes_ (or other data structures like structs, but I'm just going to keep it simple and say "class&#8221; to encapsulate the idea).
 For delegation to occur in software, you'd have a situation where one class (a delegator/principal class) would delegate control or responsibility, here meaning behavioral logic, to another class called a delegate.

 <a name="how-used" class="jump-target"></a>